 This made for some very long dinners, and a lot of “Dad, you can’t ask that.”
 It also meant that my Dad stood out, and often connected with people in his life that no one had ever asked about.

 I’ll never forget the time that I was attending a client analyst day held at the New York Stock Exchange.
 This being well after 9/11, security was high and thorough.
 After looking over my license, one of the guards looked up at me and said, “are you related to that Steve O’Grady?”
 After hearing that I was his son, he shouted down the line that I was “Steve O’Grady’s kid.”
 I got the most cursory of wand treatments, and they sent me on with “say hi to your Dad for us.”
-All because he’d taken the time to get to know the guards.

 My Dad came from nothing, and whatever he became in the world, he never forgot that.